dhiiiinnn7/Ransomware-Detection-and-Mitigation-for-Smart-Business-Management-System-IoT-Networks/README.md

 - **RANSOMWARE PAYLOAD BY MALICIOUS HOST.py**: This is the main ransomware payload script used by the malicious host.
 It establishes a connection with the target IoT device and sends commands to trigger ransomware attacks, demonstrating the network's vulnerability and testing the implemented security defenses.

+- **RANSOMWARE PAYLOAD - Server.py**: This script simulates ransomware behaviour.
+It mimics the actions of ransomware on the network, such as encrypting files and demanding ransom, to test the effectiveness of the implemented security measures.

 ## Installation and Setup